Working with Pages

 • Login Page: A page with a login view that password protects its child pages by requiring users to log in for secure access.

-• Single Record Page: A child page is capable of displaying Details Views, Edit Forms, or connected records when it has knowledge about a single record.
+• Single Record Page: A child page is capable of displaying details Views, edit forms, or connected records when it has knowledge about a single record.

 Managing Pages

-To add a page, simply click on the green "+" button located next to the "All Pages" label on the left side of the page.
+To add a page, simply click on the "+" button located next to the "All Pages" label on the left side of the page.

 To edit a page, simply click on the down arrow icon next to the page's name and choose "Settings" from the dropdown menu.